-If you need funding for your small business, there are a lot of ways to get it.
-Depending on your situation, needs and goals, you may be considering a merchant cash advance vs. bank loan.
+If you need funding for your small business, there are many financing options.
+Depending on your situation, needs and goals, you may consider a merchant cash advance (MCA) or a bank loan.

 Before signing away for the funds, it’s important to note that the two options couldn’t be more different in many ways.
-Here are the five biggest differences to keep in mind as you shop around and compare options.
+Here are the five biggest differences to remember as you shop around and compare options.

 Merchant Cash Advance vs. Bank Loan: 5 Differences to Note

-When comparing a merchant cash advance vs. loan, here’s what you need to know about how their features break down.
+When comparing a merchant cash advance vs. a business loan, here’s what borrowers need to know about how their features break down.

 With a bank loan, you’ll get a more traditional approach.
 The lender will assign you an interest rate based on business or possibly personal creditworthiness, and it’ll be represented as an annual rate.
 The lender uses that rate to amortize your loan, and each payment will include both principal and interest.